hzjken/character-network/README.md

 novel is written in **first perspective**, where the protagonist’s name is mostly replaced by “I” and “me”.
 Besides, the whole process can be regarded as ***unsupervised learning***, which from its nature is considered not very accurate.
 A more rigorous project might consider re-training the NER and sentiment score classifier or providing more labeled data for machines to learn on character relationships.

 3. Though this methodology works reasonably good (from my perspective) for Harry Potter novel series, I am not sure about its performance on other novels as I haven’t had time to validate.
 If you like this methodology, feel free to apply it on your favorite novels and share with me the results.
-Of course, **stars** are even more welcomed! :P
+Of course, **stars** are even more welcomed! &nbsp; **:P**